RainMark/gtk3-tutorial/actionbar.rst

 =======
 Example
 =======
-Below is an example of a ActionBar:
+Below is an example of an ActionBar:

 .. literalinclude:: _examples/actionbar.c